 - A decline in performance.

 Amazon TOS can cover a wide ray of instances and compliances.
-That’s why you must vet every Amazon service provider to whom you allow access to your account.
+That’s why you must vet every Amazon service providers to whom you allow access to your account.
 Even the most reputable Amazon seller consultant can cause irreversible harm if not careful.

 Below you’ll find three examples that can force an Amazon account suspension:

 Example 1: A private label brand hired a full-service agency to manage their account.
 The agency submitted forged invoices to Amazon, resulting in Amazon account suspension.

 Example 2: An FBA business hired an untrained independent virtual assistant to file Amazon FBA reimbursements on the business’s behalf.
 The VA filed duplicate reimbursement requests forcing an account suspension.

 Example 3: A business used an untrained VA to answer customer service messages.
 The VA became frustrated and wrote abusive messages to customers, forcing buyer-seller messaging to be turned off by Amazon.

 It’s not just the infractions of a seller or brand that can force account suspension.
 If you don’t take the time to carefully vet the service providers you onboard within your FBA business, your account can be in jeopardy without your knowledge.